Laura Pous Tió

 Laura Pous Tió (born 1 October 1984) is a former professional tennis player from Spain.

 Career

 Pous Tió won the gold medal at the 2005 Mediterranean Games in Almería by defeating compatriot Nuria Llagostera Vives in straight sets.
-She won a total of 20 ITF titles in singles and nine in doubles.
+She won a total of 20 singles and nine doubles ITF titles.
 At the WTA Tour-level, she was a singles runner-up at the Morocco Open in Fés, losing the final in straight sets to Kiki Bertens.
 In 2007, she played a doubles match for the Spanish Fed Cup team against Russia.
 Pous Tió reached her career-high singles ranking of No. 72 on 30 January 2012.